ENOFLAG/writeups/pwn2win2020/stolen_backdoor/writeup.md

 }
 ```

-Having found a `C`-Spike (with a pretty hard Threshhold to not find any false positives) we would inject a single (char) 1 into the byte-stream.
-We simply chose it since it should be impossible to trigger otherwise and we weren't sure if `printf("%c", 0);` would print anything, so we just took the next best thing.
+Having found a `C`-Spike (with a pretty hard threshhold to not find any false positives) we would inject a single `(char) 1` into the byte-stream.
+We chose it for the simple reason that it should be impossible to have a meassured amount of one cpu cycle and we weren't sure if `printf("%c", 0);` would print anything, so we just took the next best thing.

-This allowed us no now measure the timing of the spikes in relation to the start of the signal resulting in something like this:
+This allowed us to now measure the timing of the spikes in relation to the start of the signal.
+The following graph is a the result for the letter `e`:
 ![e with reference markers](./e_fast_probes_v2.png)

-Zooming closer 3 individual `e` spikes could be seen in the signal, all of them at distinct times after the metronome.
+Zooming in closer 3 individual `e` spikes can be seen in the signal, all of them at distinct times after the metronome.

 ![e with reference markers](./e_fast_probes_2cycles_v2.png)